 At this time of adversity, of local and national lockdowns; at a time when we are trying to recover from the school’s forced school closure and ensure that we as a school do everything we can to support our children and minimise the impact of COVID-19, not only academically but emotionally, we ask for your support.

 This continues to be a very difficult time for us all, especially our school.
-It was not that long ago when the school was forced to close due to the global pandemic and stayed closed for the majority of our pupils from 23rd March until 1st June 2020.
-Although the Government seem keen to keep school’s open, if there is a ‘second spike’ there is no guarantee the school would be able to remain open and we would need to follow Government advice.
+It was not that long ago when the school was forced to close due to the global pandemic and stayed closed for the majority of our pupils from 23rd March until 1st June 2020 and now schools have now been forced to close again-restricting pupils from attending unless they are vulnerable and/or critical key worker children.

 The Government have now confirmed a range of protective measures to be introduced to reduce social mixing and thus minimise the spread of the virus.
 Indeed, at school we have implemented a whole host of COVID secure restrictions to ensure the safety of our pupils, staff, the school community and the school itself.

 Those detailed in the above documents include:

 We believe we are doing a lot to ensure that our school operates well, at a time of uncertainty and would like to take this opportunity to thank all those parents who are conscientiously following the school’s guidance.

 Please see below various risk assessments to enable specific educational visitors to deliver aspects of our curriculum, face to face:

 At this time of national emergency, we must look to each other.
 It is incumbent upon us all to accept both individual and collective responsibility for the safety and well-being of our school community.
 It is imperative that we all do as much as we can at this time to keep each other safe and help to keep our school open.

 If parents arrive early then parents have to queue.
 If parents queue, it delays the children coming in or leaving the school.